Bobby Vee: Personal life

 Vee and Karen Bergen married on December 28, 1963.
 In the early 1980s, Vee moved his family from Los Angeles to near St. Cloud, Minnesota, where he and Karen organized annual fundraising concerts to provide music and arts facilities for local children.
 They had four children, including sons Jeffrey, Thomas, and Robert, who performed with Vee in his later career, and daughter Jennifer.
-Karen died of kidney failure on August 3, 2015.
+Karen died of kidney failure on August 3, 2015, less than a year and a half before Vee's death.

 Awards and honors

 Vee received the North Dakota Roughrider Award in 1999.

 He is mentioned in the film No Direction Home regarding his brief musical association with Bob Dylan and Dylan's suggestion that he was "Bobby Vee" after Vee's regional hit.

 The Very Best of Bobby Vee, released by EMI/UK on May 12, 2008, charted in the UK top five.
 On January 17, 2011, EMI/UK released Rarities, a double-CD package with 61 tracks, many of which were previously unreleased.
 Others included were alternate takes and first-time stereo releases as well as tracks from the album Bobby Vee Live on Tour, without the "canned" audience.

 On March 28, 2011, Vee became the 235th inductee into the Rockabilly Hall of Fame.

 An active live performer into 2011, Vee was diagnosed with Alzheimer's disease, at which time he completed his scheduled tour obligations and recorded his final CD, released three years later.
 In 2014 Vee was inducted into the Scandinavian-American Hall of Fame.